epics-modules/asyn/docs/source/asynDriver.rst

     - Get the file descriptor to use for output.
 Device support that wants to issue its own IO messages instead of calling asynPrintIO should call this and honor the mask settings.
 In this case, lock must have been called first.
 Most code will not need it.
-If the return value is 0, then ouput should be directed to errlog.
+If the return value is 0, then output should be directed to errlog.
   * - setTraceIOTruncateSize
     - Determines how much data is printed by printIO.
 In all cases it determines how many bytes of the buffer are displayed.
 The actual number of characters printed depends